 PFAS are a group of manmade chemicals that include PFOA, PFOS, GenX and many others, which can cause reproductive and developmental, liver and kidney, and immunological effects in laboratory animals.
 PFAS have been commonly used in the U.S. since the 1940s in industrial processes, such as production facilities or industries, and consumer products, such as food packaging and commercial household products.

-This new method will support the Agency’s PFAS Action Plan, which was released earlier in 2019 and outlines concrete steps the agency is taking to address PFAS and to protect public health.
-There’s no doubt that PFAS will play a key role in funding, research and regulatory changes in the coming year and beyond.
+This new method will support the Agency’s PFAS Action Plan, which was released early in 2019 and outlines concrete steps the agency is taking to address PFAS and to protect public health.
+There’s no doubt that PFAS will play a key role in funding, research and regulatory changes throughout this year and beyond.

 Technology has become “smarter” in recent years, a trend only projected to continue.
 In the wastewater industry, smart technology tells us more about our systems than ever before and can support simple assessment tasks so industry professionals can focus on more specialized work.
-Artificial Intelligence (AI) will likely make its way into more conversations in 2020.
+Artificial Intelligence (AI) will likely make its way into more conversations this year.

 In the wastewater industry, AI is beginning to break ground in the area of automated defect coding.
 While accuracy is still improving, such machine-learning efforts will likely progress quickly.

 Information gathered from inspections is increasingly used by hydraulic/hydrologic modeling software to identify bottlenecks during severe weather events, and to prioritize repairs based on a broader selection of criteria.

 These asset management applications help a range of industries designate resources more efficiently, meeting user needs while budgeting more effectively, and, in the wastewater industry, prepare systems for potential challenges and crises.